-^ A
+^A

-To try out the next two line-movement requests, type in: using Emacs is easy remembering to end with a space so that the "somesample" problem does not recur.
+To try out the next two line-movement requests, type in:

+using Emacs is easy

-To say instead, "I think using Emacs is easy," you could type a string of ^Bs to move backwards to add the first two words.
+To say instead, "I think using Emacs is easy," you could type a string of 'Bs to move backwards to add the first two words.
 However, an easier way exists (using Emacs really is easy).
-Emacs provides the ^A request (go-to-beginning-of-line) to move the cursor to the beginning of the current line.
-Type a ^A and watch your screen.
+Emacs provides the 'A request (go-to-beginning-of-line) to move the cursor to the beginning of the current line.
+Type a 'A and watch your screen.
 The cursor moves to the u in "using".
 You can now type: